waynesid/bankApplicationChallenge/README.md

 The balances were saved in mysql database
-Final Account Balances for the three accounts Wanjiru:account 1
+Final Account Balances for the three accounts Wanjiru:account 1 : available balance 599.50
-  Juma:account 2
+  Juma:account 2 : available balance 4670.51
-  Linda: account 3
+  Linda: account 3 : available balance 1292
-  The Dbeaver screenshot of the balances after all transactions were done sequentially
+  The Dbeaver screenshot of the balances after all transactions from the input text.txt file  were done sequentially

   ![Screenshot from 2022-05-14 13-16-03](https://user-images.githubusercontent.com/50520226/168421838-fdbf74bf-fae8-4a4d-93d0-8c2c76aa5069.png)